cromonHarry/Vocab-LLM-Quiz/README.md

 # English Vocabulary Game

 A simple and interactive Pygame-based application for learning English vocabulary through multiple-choice questions.
 The game features AI assistance powered by large language models to help players understand and learn new words.
 This reasearch is aiming to find out if hint provided by LLMs can really help learner perform better.
+Also, this game provides 2 different teacher modes: normal and sharpmouse.
+The research is also aiming to find out if different role-play hint will influence the performance of the learner.

 ## Features

 - Three progressive difficulty levels
 - AI assistant can provides hints for difficult questions
 - Two AI modes:
-  - **Online AI**: Powered by Grok-2 (requires internet connection)
+  - **Online AI**: Powered by Grok-3 (requires internet connection)
-  - **Local AI**: Using a fine-tuned Llama3.2-1b model (works offline), the reason to use 1B model is to minimize memory consumption as much as possible and generate text more quickly.
+  - **Local AI**: Using a fine-tuned Qwen2.5-7b model (works offline), the reason to use 7B model is to minimize memory consumption as much as possible and generate text more quickly.
+However, the performance of 7b model is still not good with a lot of hallucination.
+So finetuning is necessary to reduce hallucination.

 ## Installation